 Unfortunately, the friend totally misunderstood the meaning of the posturing, and, in the spirit of fun, she mirrored the bird’s movements as best as she could.
 Holding her elbows out and swaying, she mimicked his growling sounds.
 Because she truly thought she and the little parrot were playing together, one can only imagine her stunned horror when the bird launched itself at her and bit her quite badly.

 As a result of this sad incident, the parrot-person relationship was irreparably damaged.
 The person did not realize she was mimicking an antagonistic display, and could not understand why the parrot didn’t realize she meant no harm.
 From the parrot’s perspective, however, the woman was unspeakably rude.
 As far as the parrot seemed to think, there was nothing more to understand.
-She had made an offensive gesture, equivalent perhaps, to the South Philadelphia “Yo’ Mama,” and that was that.
+She had made an offensive gesture.

 With this in mind, it becomes more obvious that you are teasing Sweetie and that she is not enjoying the interaction.
 If this continues, she will learn to dread your approach to her cage, and she is likely to learn to dislike you.
 This is understandable, considering how staunchly female lovebirds guard their territory.